How to manage content for single-page applications

-Rich web front-ends and headless CMS might be the next big thing, but how do editors manage content for this kind of solution?
+Rich web front-ends and headless CMS are the next big thing, but how do editors manage content for these kinds of solutions?

 However, not everything is a bed of roses with single-page apps and headless—especially where the content editors are concerned.
 Let’s take a look at the challenges and the proposed solutions.

-SPAs and headless are primarily developer driven.
+SPAs and headless CMS are primarily developer driven.
 The decoupling between the content layer and the presentation layer makes for more fun and agility for developers, but poses a challenge for content editors.
-This is due to headless limits what editors can do and customise within the platform.
+This is due to first-gen headless limits to what editors can do and customize within the platform.

-Is it possible to combine a SPA with a traditional CMS in the hybrid approach?
-If some part of the app needs a landing page or traditional content, you can simply combine the app with server side rendered content.
+Is it possible to combine a SPA with features of a traditional CMS with a next-gen headless solution?
+If some part of the app needs a landing page or traditional content, you can combine the app with server side rendered content.

 While SPAs and headless certainly is a developer driven framework, you should in any case facilitate cooperation between editor and developer.
 This ensures flexibility in the CMS: together you should make ground rules for structuring the content, thus making it easier for a content editor to get the job done.